openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 The conditional gatherer for Insights Operator collects data according to the defined gathering rules*.
-Each rule contains one or more conditions such as "alert A is firing" and one or more gatherers with parameters such as "collect N lines of logs from containers in namespace N".
+Each rule contains one or more conditions such as "alert A is firing" and one or more gatherers with parameters such as "collect X lines of logs from containers in namespace N".
 Current version has these rules defined in the code and the proposal is to load them from an external source to make collection of new conditional data faster.
 It's NOT about running brand new code, but just calling the existing gatherers with different validated parameters, so the operator can't